Rhode Trip: Exploring the Inland Villages of South Kingstown on Two Wheels

 A short drive up this narrow twisty road is Peter Pots Pottery, making handcrafted stoneware since 1948.
 From bowls to bunny banks, from platters to plates, from tureens to trays, these lead-free items come in delicately shaded earth tones of green, blue and brown.

-Now properly provisioned with jonnycake fixin’s and the bowls to stir it in, you might want to try some jonnycakes at the Station House in West Kingston, just before the Kingston Railroad Station (a starting point for the bike path), or you might grab a sandwich and coffee at Taylor’s Landing, just after the station.
+Just after the Kingston Railroad Station (a starting point for the bike path), you might grab a sandwich and coffee at Taylor’s Landing Coffee (known locally as TLC).
 Taylor’s roasts its own coffee and gets high marks from the locals.

 Just across Route 138 from Taylor’s is the Sosnowski Farm Store, specializing in fresh products from the family farm a short distance away.
 A staunch advocate for Rhode Island’s farmland and farmers, State Senator Sue Sosnowski and husband, Mike, bring their harvest to the South Kingstown Farmers Market year-round.
 Their modest farm stand closes for about 10 winter weeks, but in early spring you might find greenhouse-raised greens and broccoli; winter-stored veggies, such as potatoes, carrots, squash and cabbage; eggs; or garden seedlings for home planting.

 Although you could turn onto Route 110 just after Taylor’s and park at West Kingston Elementary School to hop onto the bike path, you’d miss the model railroad museum inside the historic 1875 Kingston Station, as well as the expansive mural (by Peruvian native/West Kingston resident Peruko Ccopacatty) on the lumberyard building across the tracks.